Case Study

 Nervousness to join generally.

-Nervousness to work out in front of those said strangers.
+Nervousness to exercise in front of those said strangers.

 And self-doubt.